Camicardenasp/Camicardenasp/README.md

 I characterize myself by my design, creativity, teamwork, adaptability to change, leadership, teaching and project management skills focused on achieving results.

-## 💪 🦾 Stack I can work with
+## 💪  Stacks I can work with  🦾

 **Frontend:** React and TailwindCSS

 **Backend:** MongoDB, Node, Express, MySQL

 ## ⚡ Fun fact:
-- I'm a doble Major in Business Administration (B.B.A.) & Music (B.A. in Mus.) with Emphasis in Composition for Film & Media from Universidad de los Andes, Colombia 🤓 🧑🏻‍🏫
+- I'm a doble Major in Business Administration (B.B.A.) & Music (B.A. in Mus.) with Emphasis in Composition for Film & Media from Universidad de los Andes, Colombia 🧑🏻‍🏫 🤓